-James Law Hall (The Main Building), one hundred and forty-two by fortytwo feet, and three stories high, overlooks East Avenue and an intervening park of two hundred and twenty by three hundred feet.
+James Law Hall (The Main Building), one hundred and forty-two by fortytwo feet and three stories high, overlooks East Avenue and an intervening park of two hundred and twenty by three hundred feet.
 The walls are of buff pressed brick, on a base of Gouverneur marble; window and door facings are of Indiana limestone and terra cotta ornamentations.
-On the first floor are the museum, the business office, and the offices of the Dean and of the professors of physiology, surgery, and obstetrics.
+On the first floor are the museum and offices of the Dean, of the professors of physiology, of surgery, of obstetrics, and the business office.
 The second floor contains a lecture room, a laboratory of physiology and urine analysis, reading room, library, and offices of professors.
 On the third floor are the offices and the laboratories of pathology and bacteriology.